Read our voting guide: in English | in Spanish | in Hmong

 - Complete the certification on the envelope and make sure that any pre-filled fields are correct.

 - Then, give the envelope to your witness and make sure they completely fill out the “Certification of Witness” section.
-They have to sign and write their complete address, including street address, municipality, and state.
+They have to sign and write their complete address, including street address, municipality, state, and zip code.

 - Return your absentee ballot as soon as possible!
 Ballots must be received by 8pm on election day in order to be counted.